LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-overview.md

 * Public Replies to Tweets
 * Private DMs
-* Supported message types: text, text with link to initiate a DM conversation (Public only), images, and GIFs
+* Supported message types: text, text with link to initiate a DM conversation (Public only)

 For more information on Social Messaging and how to get started, please see the [user guide](messaging-channels-social-messaging-social-messaging-user-guide.html)